Computer model locks in 49ers vs. Titans picks, score prediction

-Titans vs. 49ers: Where to watch NFL Week 15, betting odds, score prediction, sportsbook promos, SGP picks
+49ers vs. Titans: Where to watch NFL Week 15, betting odds, score prediction, sportsbook promos, SGP picks

 How to bet Tennessee Titans vs. San Francisco 49ers in NFL Week 15 action